How to Choose the Best Exercises for Dogs With Arthritis

 Short leash walks are one of the safest and most practical choices for many arthritic dogs.
 Walking helps maintain functional movement and improves circulation without the explosive force seen with running or rough play.
 Many dogs do better with several short walks instead of one long walk.

 Swimming and canine hydrotherapy can help dogs with moderate or advanced arthritis.
 Water supports body weight and reduces joint loading while still allowing muscle strengthening and movement.
 Underwater treadmill programs can also help improve range of motion with less stress on affected joints.
+Canine rehabilitation specialists, such as those at Austin Canine Rehabilitation, commonly recommend hydrotherapy as part of a structured mobility plan.

 Gentle range-of-motion and stretching exercises can help keep joints flexible.
 These controlled movements may reduce stiffness and help maintain mobility in dogs with lower activity levels.